IronCoreLabs/try-cloaked-search/README.md

 - Elasticsearch running on your local machine
 - Cloaked Search running on your local machine
-- sample data indexed with `title` as a protected field
+- sample data indexed with `summary` and `body` as protected fields
-- query results from sample queries using the protected `title` field
+- query results from sample queries using the protected `summary` and `body` fields

 All stored data is on a temporary volume inside of docker.
-No changes will be made your machine beyond `try-cloaked-search` repo.
+No changes will be made to your machine outside the directory where you cloned the `try-cloaked-search` repo.

 ## Dependencies